Naines/BankMicroservice/v2-spring-cloud-config/readme.md

 - Both refresh link and busRequest are manual.Use spring monitor to automate fully.
 This creates a webhook inside github repo, when change happen in github, invoke monitor api path which implements refresh using busRefresh api path.
 This dependency(spring-cloud-config-monitor) is only added to config server.

+*Use https://console.hookdeck.com/ to open a webhook console.*
+Install scoop from internet and install hookdeck using scope.